 - Hate all that flour and other dry ingredients poofing in your face (and all over your counter and floor) when adding it to your mixer?
 Me too.
 When using the mixer, drape a damp towel over the front of the mixer.
 Draw towel snugly with one hand and turn the mixer on low.
 Slowly increase speed to where you need it.
 Wash towel instead of your face and the floor and the counter!

 - Love parchment paper, but hate the curling.
 To keep parchment paper in place without curling up, spray cooking spray or dab some oil in the corners of the sheet pan before placing parchment paper on pan.
 Press paper down where sprayed.

 - Get interrupted a lot when cooking and baking?
-When measuring numerous dry ingredients for a recipe, place measured items on a plate or foil to not loose track of what you have already measured.
+When measuring numerous dry ingredients for a recipe, place measured items on a plate or foil to not lose track of what you have already measured.

-- If there is no expiration date on you baking powder, place two teaspoons in 1 cup of hot water.
+- If there is no expiration date on your baking powder, place two teaspoons in 1 cup of hot water.
 If it fizzes you are fine.
 However, if the reaction is at all delayed, make the trip to get some new.